Nkurayijahubert/tumia-website/VERCEL_ENV_SETUP.md

 ## Troubleshooting

 - If you see database connection errors, check that your `DATABASE_URL` is correct and that your database is accessible from Vercel.
-- If the site loads but form submissions fail, check that either your database connection is working or your FormSpree form ID is correct.
+- If the site loads but form submissions fail, check that either your database connection is working or your Google Sheets/FormSpree configuration is correct.
-- If the site falls back to static mode unexpectedly, it might mean the database connection is failing.
+- If entries aren't being added to your Google Sheet, verify that your service account has edit access to the sheet and the key is correctly encoded.